Aakash-Dantre/GradeViewer/README.md

 - `pip3 install texttable`
 - find email and passkey and replace it with your students/research email id and password.
 - run grades.py
+- ALSO made your connection with collage network, vpn , lan, wifi or whatever.